Mount Juktas: Archaeology

 Juktas was first excavated in 1909 by Sir Arthur Evans.
-It can be regarded as an adjunct archaeological site to the important Knossos site a few kilometres distant.
+It can be regarded as an adjunct archaeological site to the important Knossos site a few kilometres away.
 Among the finds at the Juktas Minoan peak sanctuary were clay human and animal figurines, stone horns, stone altars, bronze double axes, and both bowls and tables with Linear A inscriptions.
 See references for a more comprehensive inventory.
 Pottery sherds from the site date back as far as Middle Minoan IA.